Response of fluorescent molecular rotors in ternary macromolecular mixtures

 \section{Introduction}

 Fluorescent molecular rotors (FMRs) are fluorescent molecules displaying two competitive relaxation pathways after photoexcitation.
 Aside of the conventional fluorescent path, they can return to the ground state through a non-radiative process, involving intramolecular twisting motion.
 As such rotation is hindered by the friction with the surrounding environment, radiative relaxation is favored in more viscous environments, leading to more intense fluorescence.
-FMR thus appear as viscosity-sensitive fluorescent probes, which have been successfully applied in numerous systems such as simple liquids in different conditions of temperature, pressure and confinement~\cite{hosny_2013,garg_2020,polita_2020,caporaletti_2022}, polymer films and solutions~\cite{meyer_1990,zhu_2007,lee_2011b,kim_2023e}, ionic liquids~\cite{paul_2008,singh_2016} or biological fluids~\cite{kung_1989,akers_2005,daus_2023}, with possibility to monitor evolution of polymerizing or gelating systems for instance~\cite{schmitt_2022,raeburn_2015,ledizescastell_2024a}.
-Recent developments were devoted to the grafting of FMR on optical fibers~\cite{haidekker_2006,lichlyter_2009} or polymers~\cite{jin_2017,nalatamby_2025} to formulate viscosity-sensitive materials, that can be used in situ.
-Finally, the coupling of FMR with Fluorescence Lifetime Imaging Microscopy (FLIM) opened perspectives for viscosity mapping in heterogeneous systems, like emulsions~\cite{velandia_2023,bittermann_2023}, lipid membranes and vesicles~\cite{nipper_2008,wu_2013,dent_2015,vysniauskas_2016,adrien_2022} or biological cells and tissues~\cite{li_2016,zhang_2019b,michels_2020,paezperez_2024,xie_2025b}.
+FMRs thus appear as viscosity-sensitive fluorescent probes, which have been successfully applied in numerous systems such as simple liquids in different conditions of temperature, pressure and confinement~\cite{hosny_2013,garg_2020,polita_2020,caporaletti_2022}, polymer films and solutions~\cite{meyer_1990,zhu_2007,lee_2011b,kim_2023e}, ionic liquids~\cite{paul_2008,singh_2016} or biological fluids~\cite{kung_1989,akers_2005,daus_2023}, with possibility to monitor evolution of polymerizing or gelating systems for instance~\cite{schmitt_2022,raeburn_2015,ledizescastell_2024a}.
+Recent developments were devoted to the grafting of FMRs on optical fibers~\cite{haidekker_2006,lichlyter_2009} or polymers~\cite{jin_2017,nalatamby_2025} to formulate viscosity-sensitive materials, that can be used in situ.
+Finally, the coupling of FMRs with Fluorescence Lifetime Imaging Microscopy (FLIM) opened perspectives for viscosity mapping in heterogeneous systems, like emulsions~\cite{velandia_2023,bittermann_2023}, lipid membranes and vesicles~\cite{nipper_2008,wu_2013,dent_2015,vysniauskas_2016,adrien_2022} or biological cells and tissues~\cite{li_2016,zhang_2019b,michels_2020,paezperez_2024,xie_2025b}.

-In all these applications, FMR were mostly used as qualitative contrast agents.
-In order to obtain quantitative information, the response of fluorescence of FMR first needs to be calibrated against a physical parameter.
+In all these applications, FMRs were mostly used as qualitative contrast agents.
+In order to obtain quantitative information, the response of fluorescence of FMRs first needs to be calibrated against a physical parameter.
 Fluorescence quantum yield $\varphi$ is usually related to viscosity $\eta$ by a powerlaw, known as F{\"o}rster-Hoffmann equation~\cite{forster_1971}:

 in which $x$ is a constant characterizing FMR sensitivity and $C$ is an instrumental constant.
 Being proportional to the quantum yield, fluorescence intensity $I$ and lifetime $\tau$, which can both be directly measured, also follow such powerlaw evolution: